zebadoba/RTTD-test/noob_README.md

     git clone https://github.com/joyent/node.git
     cd node
     git tag
-This will give you a list of version
+`git tag` will give you a list of all the versions

-    git checkout v0.10.xx [Select your version]
-    ./configure
+    git checkout v0.10.9 [this is the last stable version of 0.10] ./configure
     make
 This will take a while . . .